 - No purchase or contract can be made when the bid prices exceed the current market price for the same merchandise or service;

 - Purchases and contracts must be awarded based on the lowest and best bid; and

 Purchasing Agent.
+Counties that have adopted CFMS of 1981 are deemed to have a full-time purchasing agent.
+T.C.A. § 12-3-1212.
 The finance director or a deputy appointed by him or her serves as the county purchasing agent unless the county legislative body establishes a separate purchasing department and appoints a purchasing agent.
-If the county legislative body approves a separate purchasing department and a purchasing agent is hired, all duties and responsibilities relative to purchasing are removed from the finance director (T.C.A. § 5-21-118).
+If the county legislative body approves a separate purchasing department and a purchasing agent is hired, all duties and responsibilities relative to purchasing are removed from the finance director.
+T.C.A. § 5-21-118.

 Duties of the Finance Director/Purchasing Agent.
 The duties related to county purchasing are performed by the finance director or his or her designee (unless a separate purchasing department is created and a purchasing agent is appointed).
 The purchasing agent’s duties are as follows:

 - Contracting, purchasing, or obligating the county for supplies, material, equipment, contractual services, rental of machinery, buildings, or equipment.
 T.C.A. § 5-21-118(b)(1).

 - Transferring materials, supplies, and equipment between county offices or agencies.
 T.C.A. § 5-21-118(b)(1).

 - Supervising the storeroom or warehouse.
 T.C.A. § 5-21-118(b)(2).